 I found his arguments well reasoned, just as they were in the article itself.
-I would characterize Haqiqatjou’s article mainly as an expression of common sense and recommend reading it in full.
+And would characterize Haqiqatjou’s article mainly as an expression of common sense.

 Predictably the author faced an onslaught of critical comments from angry feminists and their allies.
 The post also prompted a rebuttal on Muslim Girl entitled, “Muslim Feminists Respond: The Hypocrisy of the Male-Centric Narrative.”

 The rebuttal is much longer than the original article.
 It was packed with vaguely related tangents.